Setup Validator Metrics

 We pull metrics from several sources such as Stakewiz, Solana API, Solana CLI, Jpool, etc.

-Validator and Block Production Metrics
+Validator Metrics

 Create a service: